itsmefifa/NYC-Vehicle-Collisions/README.md

 ## Data Source 📊

-The data is sourced from the [NYC Vehicle Collisions GitHub repository](https://github.com/itsmefifa/NYC-Vehicle-Collisions) and is loaded dynamically into the application.
+The data is sourced from the Coursera and is loaded dynamically into the application.

 ## Prerequisites 🛠️